DDP 2019 Presentation

 The mMed patent portfolio protects inventions for advanced mobile medication telemanagement.
 Generally, the inventions involve a medication container or a case for a medication container communicating in various ways.
 The communication can be with a central facility, sometimes via a mobile device having a location sensor, or to a caregiver or to the party who is supposed to carry the medication container.

 The mMed portfolio includes five U.S. patents granted between July 2010 and July 2012, and corresponding Israeli and Australian patents.
 The granted U.S. patents have 21 independent and 191 dependent claims.
-A patent is pending in the E.U.

 New Directions Technology Consulting Managing Director Napoleon Monroe is the sole inventor of the patents.